NO PURCHASE OR PAYMENT NECESSARY TO ENTER OR WIN.

-The Challenge Score is calculated by taking the total number of Mathspace points earned by participating students in a class, divided by the total number of students in that class ("Challenge Score").
-In short, it shows the average number of points per student in each class.
+The Challenge Score is calculated by dividing the total number of points earned by the students at the school over the given time period by the number of active students at the school.

-Mathspace reserves the right to disqualify any participating class we deem to be acting in a way that gives them an unfair or unethical advantage in the Challenge.
+Mathspace reserves the right to disqualify any participating school we deem to be acting in a way that gives them an unfair or unethical advantage in the Challenge.
 This includes, but is not limited to

-Notification date: 12/18/19
+Notification date: 3/25/20